AndreaViviani89/openCV_mini-project/README.md

 ## Project 4 - Green screen
 This mini project shows how to change the background of a video and replace it with another

+## Project 5 - Handwriting
+This mini project shows how to extract the individual numbers from an image.
+The extracted numbers are then used as inputs in prediction models for handwritten recognition